-The Water for Life strategy states that all Albertans will: "have the knowledge and tools necessary to make effective management decisions." (p.
-11)
+The Water for Life strategy states that all Albertans will "have the knowledge and tools necessary to make effective management decisions."

-The unpredictability of our water supply, combined with our growing knowledge base about the effects of our activities on water quality, quantity, and ecosystem function, continually requires us to improve our water management approaches and 'develop new and innovative tools and capabilities for managing supply and demand' (2006 Review Report, p.
-18).
+The unpredictability of our water supply, combined with our growing knowledge of our activities' effects on water quality, quantity, and ecosystem function, requires us to continually improve our approaches to water management and "develop new and innovative tools and capabilities for managing supply and demand" (2006 Review Report).